 Send Casual Invitations

-Because this is just an engagement (and not your official wedding invitations), don’t feel the need to send expensive invitations out to your guests.
+Because this is just an engagement party, don’t feel the need to send expensive invitations out to your guests.
 Paper invitations are nice, but they can also get quite expensive.
 If paper invitations aren’t in your budget, do something more casual like a Facebook invitation or an e-vite that you can send to your guests’ email addresses.
 Have older guests who aren’t too keen on paperless invites?
 Just give them a good old fashioned phone call informing them of the date and time.

 Of course, if you want to go above and beyond and order paper invitations, just be sure to send them in plenty of time to get to your guests so they can RSVP.